LucaUrban/applicationBDOS/README.md

 # applicationBDOS
-This is the master repository for the streamlit application fo BDOS
+This is the master repository for the streamlit application for BDOS